 With the holiday season approaching, you may be making plans to entertain friends and family—either for the occasional dinner party or possibly for an overnight visit.
-And with approximately 2% of the US population suffering from cat allergies (yeah, I thought that would be a higher percentage too), there’s a pretty good chance that someone on your guest list may be allergic to cats.
+And with approximately 10% of the U.S. population suffering from pet allergies, there’s a pretty good chance that someone on your guest list may be allergic to cats.

 Of course you want your house guests to be as comfortable as possible during their stay, but you may be wondering if there’s anything you can do (short of pitching a tent for them in the back yard) to ease their symptoms.
 Thankfully there is.
 Here are some ways you can cut down on the sniffles and ease any concerns they may have about staying with you.

 1. Clean Your House

 Even if you usually keep a clean house, you’ll want to take a few extra steps to prepare for guests who are allergic to cats.
 You’ll need to go beyond simply removing cat hair from household surfaces since the culprit in cat allergies isn’t really Fluffy’s fur.
 The real allergen is a protein that is found in your kitty’s saliva, urine, and dander.
 This protein continues to lurk in your home even after cat hair has been thoroughly cleaned.
 (For more information on what causes cat allergies and how to continue to live your kitty even if you are allergic, read this article, Cat Allergies: Why Are So Many People Allergic?)

 Start by washing all of your guest bedding in hot water to get rid of any dander.
 Area rugs can harbor allergens, so either clean them well or consider removing them temporarily.
 Mop wood floors, and schedule a professional cleaning for wall to wall carpeting a few days before your guests arrive.